KennethTM/datainwater/content/authors/admin/_index.md

 - Visitors
 ---

 Biologist interested in everything **data, water and computing**.
-Professional interest in carbon cycling in freshwaters, especially greenhouse gas fluxes and large scale carbon budgets.
+Research interest in freshwater carbon cycling, especially greenhouse gas fluxes and large scale carbon budgets.

-This personal webpage is an outlet for posts about cool data science stuff and ongoing/previous projects.
-Everything is likely to have something to do with water and very likely some kind of *shallow water*!
+This webpage is my outlet for posts about cool data science stuff and ongoing/previous projects.
+Everything is very likely to have something to do with data and water!